 I often ask feminist questions in critical childhood studies research contexts.
 However, in the co-authored article “De/gendering violence and racialising blame in Swedish child welfare: what has childhood got to do with it?”
 (2021), children and childhoods are highlighted in relation to common feminist debates.

-Continue reading “De/gendering and racialising – what has childhood got to do with it?”Category: childhood studies
+Continue reading “De/gendering and racialising – what has childhood got to do with it?”Protective Solutions in Child Welfare?
+Insights from a Finnish-Swedish co-writing project

 In 2018, I had the amazing opportunity to visit University of Lapland in Rovaniemi, Finland.
 One of the results from this visit is the joint publication “Gender- and power sensitivity, securitisation and social peace: rethinking protection for children exposed to post-separation violence”.